zzm634/typeorm-no-arp/README.md

 ## Sponsors

 Open source is hard and time-consuming.
-If you want to invest into TypeORM's future you can become a sponsor and make our core team to spend more time on TypeORM's improvements and new features.
+If you want to invest into TypeORM's future you can become a sponsor and allow our core team to spend more time on TypeORM's improvements and new features.
 [Become a sponsor](https://opencollective.com/typeorm)

 <a href="https://opencollective.com/typeorm" target="_blank"><img src="https://opencollective.com/typeorm/tiers/sponsor.svg?width=890"></a>